 - McLaren Racing

 - Alpine (Renault)

 - Williams Racing

 Formula 1 Brands

 Many brands are associated with Formula 1.
-To begin with, teams are brands themselves, many teams are also car manufacturers, and use Formula 1 as a way to market themselves.
-In addition, teams and the F1 itself have lots of sponsors, who pay a lot of money for their brands to be associated with the sport.
-Drivers also have the brands that they like, which provides them with racing gear.
+To begin with, teams are brands themselves; many teams are also car manufacturers and use Formula 1 as a way to market themselves.
+In addition, teams and F1 itself have lots of sponsors who pay a lot of money for their brands to be associated with the sport.
+Drivers are also sponsored by brands, which provide them with racing gear and endorsement deals.
 Check out a few of the brands that are associated with F1:

 |Puma||Gear and clothing|

 |Shell||Oil and Gas|

 In a Formula 1 season, there are basically two championships for which teams and drivers compete, the driver's championship and the constructor's championship.
 The top ten finishers in each Grand Prix are awarded points based on their position.
 At the season's end, the driver who has the most points wins the Drivers’ World Championship, the ultimate prize.
 As for the Constructor championships, the team whose drivers have the most points summed up takes home the title of Constructors World Champions.